Self-supervised ECG Representation Learning for Emotion Recognition: Analysis and Discussion

 \subsection{Limitations and Future Work}

-In this paper we performed an extensive analysis of our proposed framework and highlight the benefits of proposed self-supervised method over a fully-supervised technique.
-However, the limitations of our proposed method should also be noted.
-We notice that our proposed method performs poor in subject-independent emotion recognition.
+In this paper we performed an extensive analysis of the proposed framework and highlight the benefits of the self-supervised approach over a fully-supervised technique.
+However, the limitations of the self-supervised solution should also be noted.
+We notice that the proposed solution performs poorly in subject-independent emotion recognition.
 We hypothesize the main possible reasons for this: \textit{1}) subject-\textit{invariant} features may require specific hand-crafted features or a combination of hand-crafted and deep learning features such as those used in \cite{pritam_acii} and \cite{siddharth2019utilizing} respectively, which might not be learnable solely with convolutions applied to the raw ECG; \textit{2}) Moreover, in order to properly normalize user-specific ECG features linked to factors such as genetics, physiology, health, and others, user-specific calibrations with respect to baseline sessions were carried out in \cite{pritam_acii}, which enabled subject-independent validation to perform well.
-We avoided such calibration steps in our pipeline since: \textit{a}) a calibration-free framework is generally more convenient and hence preferred, and \textit{b}) some of the datasets did not include the information required to perform such calibrations.
+We avoided such calibration steps in the pipeline since: \textit{a}) a calibration-free framework is generally more convenient and hence preferred, and \textit{b}) some of the datasets did not include the information required to perform such calibrations.

 For future work, multi-modal emotion recognition will be explored, exploiting other modalities such as EEG available in some datasets.
-Furthermore, we will employ our proposed method for other ECG-related domains such as arrhythmia detection, ECG-based activity recognition, and others.
+Furthermore, we will employ the proposed solution for other ECG-related domains such as arrhythmia detection, ECG-based activity recognition, and others.
 Lastly, further research towards utilization of the proposed architecture for cross-subject and cross-corpus schemes will be carried out.